dimgel/check-link-consistency/README.md

 ## Install

-1. On [ArtixLinux](https://artixlinux.org/), install package `check-link-consistency` from `universe` repository (maybe outdated).
-Otherwise, clone or download sources, then run `make && sudo make install`.
+1. You can install latest version from AUR: [check-link-consistency-git](https://aur.archlinux.org/packages/check-link-consistency-git).
+On [ArtixLinux](https://artixlinux.org/), you can install package `check-link-consistency` from `universe` repository (maybe outdated).
+Or you can clone or download sources, then run `make && sudo make install`.
 Binary will go to `/usr/bin/`, sample config -- to `/usr/share/check-link-consistency/`.

 2. Copy `/usr/share/check-link-consistency/check-link-consistency.conf.sample` to `/etc/check-link-consistency.conf` and edit.